Optimized Score Transformation for Consistent Fair Classification: Consistency and Finite-Sample Guarantees for FairScoreTransformer

 where the second inequality is by definition of $\hat{\lambda}$.

 Toward proving uniform convergence, we first establish that it suffices to solve the dual problem over a closed and bounded (and hence compact) feasible set.
-The same argument applies to both the population and empirical duals and we will illustrate with the former.
+The same argument applies to both the population and empirical duals.
 Indeed, it always suffices to restrict to a sub-level set defined by the objective value of an initial solution.
-We take $\lambda = 0$ as the initial solution and define
+We take $\lambda = 0$ as the initial solution and consider $\{\lambda: J(\lambda) \leq J(0)\}$ and $\{\lambda: \hat{J}(\lambda) \leq \hat{J}(0)\}$.
+These sub-level sets are contained within an $\ell_1$ ball as proved in Appendix~\ref{sec:consistency:Lambda0}. \begin{lemma} Given Assumption~\ref{ass:epsilon}, define the $\ell_1$ ball